You can find Part I of this series here

 Over the next several episodes the concept of ‘scholastic sanctuary’ will keep coming up to no particular end other than having dragged all of this into the light it needs to stay there for a bit.

-The book’s opening is also coherent.
+The book’s opening is also coherent in terms of setting.
 We might not yet have all the details about the dæmon concept, or Jordan college, but everything we do see builds a consistent image.

 But the opening of the series contains a mess of details that clash and confuse each other: helicopter – Oxford University – snow leopard – flood – baby.